Keeping active

 How to do it:

-• Stand with feet roughly hip width apart, toes pointing slightly out
+• Stand with feet roughly hip width apart, toes pointing slightly out.

-• Brace your core before starting
+• Brace your core before starting.

-• Simultaneously bend the hips and knees so that you sit straight down – you could imagine you’re about to sit on a toilet
+• Simultaneously bend the hips and knees so that you sit straight down – you could imagine you’re about to sit on a toilet.

-• Keep your chest proud throughout
+• Keep your chest up and out throughout.

-• Avoid squatting so low that your chest falls forwards or your hips tuck underneath you
+• Avoid squatting so low that your chest falls forwards or your hips tuck underneath you.

 A squat works all the key muscles, such as: